owntheweb/static-nextjs-blog/posts/2011/do-it-with-drupal-2011-in-new-york.md

 ### Q: How are other web developers going about making mobile apps?

 A: I've been experimenting with [Appcelerator](https://www.appcelerator.com/)'s [Titanium Studio](https://www.appcelerator.com/products/titanium-studio/) to develop cross-platform (Droid/iPhone) apps, pulling in data from a custom Drupal based JSON feeds with mild success (lots to share soon on this!).
-It looks like [Sumit Kataria](https://sumitk.net/) (developer of the DIWD app), [Greg Dunlap](https://nodeone.se/om-nodeone/manniskorna/greg-dunlap) (leading Drupal 8 initiative) and others were on the same track with their sessions (I heard someone was using PhoneGap for their apps, but I could never get this to work for me).
+It looks like [Sumit Kataria](https://sumitk.net/) (developer of the DIWD app), [Greg Dunlap] *-link archived-* (leading Drupal 8 initiative) and others were on the same track with their sessions (I heard someone was using PhoneGap for their apps, but I could never get this to work for me).
 It was fun to continue experimenting and get detailed feedback on some of the challenges I've been having with Titanium.
 The biggest gem of advice I received from Sumit was to start with the iPhone app, then apply an extra 10% of work to get it working in Android.
 I've been going the opposite direction since I own a Droid phone and have been running into walls that I can see resolved already.
 In regards to Titanium Studio, there was not a lot of code sharing.
 Greg Dunlap's pantsquare website may have some examples soon.
 In the meantime, there's a great "Kitchen Sink" app available that demonstrates a lot of functionality.

 ### Q: How do I connect my Drupal website to my mobile app?